 Caring for residents with dementia

 Dementia is the leading cause of disability and dependency among the elderly.
-Globally, the numbers of people living with dementia will increase from 50 million, in 2018, to 152 million in 2050.
+Globally, the number of people living with dementia will increase from 50 million, in 2018, to 152 million in 2050.
 That’s an increase of 204%.

-Dementia is a collective name for progressive brain syndromes – there are over 100, including include vascular dementia, dementia with Lewy bodies and fronto-temporal dementia – all of which affect memory, thinking, behaviour and emotion.
+Dementia is a collective name for progressive brain syndromes – there are over 100, including vascular dementia, dementia with Lewy bodies and fronto-temporal dementia – all of which affect memory, thinking, behaviour and emotion.
 Symptoms may include:

 - Memory loss